Sunday Masses and Faith Formation at

-Mother Teresa Catholic Mission offers Faith Formation programs for youth in grades K-9th/Confirmation Prep with a bible study and youth group post confirmation as well as Children’s Liturgy of the Word for 4 year olds/third grade.
+Mother Teresa Catholic Mission offers Faith Formation programs for youth in grades 1-9th/Confirmation Prep with a youth group post confirmation as well as Children’s Liturgy of the Word for 4 year olds/third grade.

 We will continue to use Catholic Connections from Saint Mary’s Press as the basis of our program middle school program. and supplementing it with biblical, prayer, catechism and team building activities.
 Grades 6-8 will meet in session at the same times as Elementary Faith Formation.

-We will have two sessions.
-The first session will run from 9 to 10:15 AM (as we have run our session this year) and will have classes for grades K-8.
-The second session will run from 10:30 to 11:45 AM for grades 1-8.
+Elementary and Middle School (grades 1-8) will continue to have two sessions.
+The first session will run from 9 to 10:10 AM (as we have run our session this year.
+The second session will run from 10:30 to 11:40 AM.
 Each family will be asked to select a preferred session.

 We’ll schedule your family together unless you indicate you’d like us to split your children between sessions.
 In general placement is first come, first served, but there is some preference given to parents who are volunteer catechists.
 Please register early to receive the slot you desire.